arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-2.md

             n == 0 ?
 0 : n + continuation(n - 1)
 ```

-Wow.
-That's a mouthful.<br/> If only C# supported type aliases we could write:
+Ok, not it compiles.
+But, wow, that's a mouthful.<br/> If only C# supported type aliases we could write:

 ```csharp
 type Sum = Func<int, int>;